Table of Contents

 Commitment Grew the More I walked

 My image of walking in the wilderness was completely wrong.
 There were people around most of the time.
-I would sometimes walk on my own and sometime with others.
+I would sometimes walk on my own and sometimes with others.

 My desire to finish grew the more I walked.
 I walked about 25 to 30km per day carrying my too heavy rucksack.
 I learned to leave unneeded items behind in hostels.